thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 - 15
 	- Help buying and delivering kumquat trees.
 The Nhat Tan garder is beautiful this time of the year.
 It is full with trees and flowers
 - 16
+	- I gave 2 guys a task that should be solved by 1 people in 1 morning.
+It took them the whole day to just identify the problem.
+Seem like they are enjoying early holiday.

 #
 ---